Once in a while, a story breaks out that just tugs at your heartstrings.

 Lady, a grey-faced lab that had a traumatic life was placed in a shelter in 2012 because her owner died.

-After being adopted by her third family, Lady yearned for her previous owners and the poor lab walks 30 miles to be with her family only to be turned away.
+After being adopted by her third family, Lady yearned for her previous owners.
+The poor lab walks 30 miles to be with her family only to be turned away.
 Unfortunately, they had to drive her back to the shelter because the family couldn’t take her back as the dogs still didn’t get along.

 “She may not have many years left.
 She is spayed, house-broken and leash-trained, mellow, having problems walking (so her travels back to Sedan amazed me).”

-The story caught the attention of author and heir to the Wrigley-chewing gum company, Helen Rich.
+The story caught the attention of an author and heir to the Wrigley-chewing gum company, Helen Rich.

-Not only did she adopt Lady, but sent a private jet to whisk her away to her new home in Florida.
+Not only did she adopt Lady, but she sent a private jet to whisk her away.

 We think Lady finally gets the life she deserves.